 - 2 pinches natural kesari color or saffron strands

 - 5 to 6 tablespoons Ghee or clarified butter (I used 5 tbsps)

 - 12 Cashews (use as needed)

 How to make the recipe

 Prepration for rava kesari recipe

-- While the rava is getting roasted, pour water to a pot and bring it to a boil.
+- While the rava is getting roasted, pour water to another pot and bring it to a boil.